-About Latency
+Specify Latency

-Latency is delay added to the execution of a transaction to control of how fast transactions are submitted to the system-under-test.
-It is used to either make the transaction execution rate more like real-world executions or to control the transaction rate.
+Latency is delay added to the execution of a transaction to control how fast transactions are submitted to the system-under-test.
+Latency is used to either make the transaction execution rate more like real-world executions or control the transaction rate.
 This delay can be added to the beginning and/or end of a transaction execution.

-You can modify latency values for a transaction by editing the transaction in the Transactions tab of the New/Edit Job wizard.
-In addition, you can specify latency values at the time you add transactions/scenarios to a test using the Transactions tab.
+To specify latency values for an individual transaction, edit the transaction using the Transactions tab of the New/Edit Job Wizard.
+You can do this either at the time you add transactions/scenarios to a test or any time after the job is created.